-SPIP is a course which helps parents understand separation from a child’s point of view and learn the fundamental principles of how to manage and reduce the impact of conflict on their children.
+Currently running online, the Separated Parents Information Programme (SPIP) is a course that helps parents understand separation from a child’s point of view and learn the fundamental principles of how to manage and reduce the impact of conflict on their children.

 The course provides a safe place to:

 If you are a court-ordered parent, or are attending before your hearing in agreement with your Cafcass officer, we will contact you to arrange a place.
 If you are attending independently, please fill in the referral form below and we will contact you to arrange a date to attend (see How to access the service below).

 Family Action run the service for parents court-ordered to attend in Greater Manchester, South Yorkshire, Liverpool, Merseyside, Cheshire, Birmingham, Wolverhampton, Telford, Worcester, Essex and Suffolk.
 Our partner organisation Polaris (formerly Core Asssets Children’s Services) deliver the programme in Sheffield, West Yorkshire, Birkenhead, Chester and Crewe, Reading, Guildford and Brighton.
 Currently all programmes are running online.
 We accept parents referring themselves from all areas across the UK.